 The deadline to Opt-Out was December 30, 2022.

-Class Members are bound to the terms of the Settlement, which included the opportunity to file a Claim Form to settlement payment.
+Class Members are bound to the terms of the Settlement, which included the opportunity to file a Claim Form to seek a settlement payment.
 The deadline to file a claim was December 15, 2023 and the final date to submit a late claim was April 25, 2025.
-Decision letters have been issued and it is no longer possible to submit a late claim.
+Decision letters were issued on May 9, 2025 and settlement payments were sent on September 15, 2025.
+It is no longer possible to submit a late claim.

 If you are a Class Member and did not file a Claim Form you are still bound to the terms of the Settlement but cannot receive any money back.